 Before/After: Real Fare Impact at LAX

-Here is what a typical 10-mile UberX from LAX to downtown Los Angeles looks like before and after the $12 fee takes effect, with and without the surge multipliers that show up around morning business-travel peak and Sunday-evening returns.
+Here is what a typical 10-mile UberX from LAX to downtown Los Angeles costs today at the current $4 fee — and what the same trip is projected to cost once the approved increase takes effect, with and without the surge multipliers that show up around morning business-travel peak and Sunday-evening returns.
+Every "after" row is a projection contingent on SkyLink opening.

 | Scenario | Base Fare | Airport Fee | Total | Change vs. Today |